-Vevey is a charming town on the northeastern shores of Lake Geneva in the canton of Vaud, Switzerland.
-Vevey boasts several notable cultural institutions and events that contribute to its rich heritage such as the Alimentarium, Chaplin’s World, the Vevey Historical Museum, the Vevey International Award, Vevey International Photography Award, and the Fête des Vignerons.
+One day spent in Vevey, a charming town on the northeastern shores of Lake Geneva, will be a memorable experience.
+Located in the canton of Vaud, Switzerland, Vevey boasts several notable cultural institutions and events that contribute to its rich heritage such as the Alimentarium, Chaplin’s World, the Vevey Historical Museum, the Vevey International Award, Vevey International Photography Award, and the Fête des Vignerons.
 Together with Montreux, Vevey-Montreux has an estimated population of 85,000.

 Vevey’s scenic waterfront promenade offers breathtaking views of the lake and the surrounding mountains.
 One of the most iconic landmarks along the promenade is the large fork sculpture called Le Fourchette, a tall, stainless steel fork created by Jean-Pierre Zaugg for the Alimentarium.
 The large fork sculpture has since been an emblematic symbol of the town.